point-platform/dasher/README.md

 ### Missing an optional field

 Often it's desirable to make a field optional by providing a default value to use when no value is specified.
-This enables backwards-compatible modifications to schema, allowing serialisers to be updated independently of deserialisers, at some later time.
+This enables backwards-compatible modifications to contracts, allowing serialisers to be updated independently of deserialisers, at some later time.

 ```csharp
 public sealed class Reindeer